VisheshVGR/hnbgu_hostel_management_portal/README.md

 * Features same UI for three different officer - Caretaker, Warden, Chied Warden.
 * Data Table contains complaints issue to them only.
 * Info icon open dialog box including following features-
-    * Officer can set status of complaint as - Resolved, Pending, Declined
+    * Officer can set status of complaint as - Resolved, Pending, Declined.
-    * Caretaker can esclate complaint to Warden and Warden can esclate complaint to Chief Warden
+    * Caretaker can esclate complaint to Warden and Warden can esclate complaint to Chief Warden.
     * Officer can add remarks for each complaints with additional information.

 ## Admin Dashboard